sedhu24072000/fast-food-app/README.md

 FastFood App

 A web application that allows users to browse a menu, order food, prioritize their orders, and track the order status.
-The app leverages React Router for advanced routing functionality, including nested routes, dynamic routing, and programmatic navigation.
+The app leverages React Router for advanced routing functionality, dynamic routing, and programmatic navigation.
 Tailwind CSS is used for styling to ensure a responsive and user-friendly design.

 Features